 Sutra adaptation performance spread profound Dharma

 “Sound the bells and drums!”
 The ceremony kicked off with a performance of drums and bells.
-On stage, a group of performers accompanied by the song, “A Path of Diligence Practice”, conveyed the spirit of the Jing Si Dharma lineage through their performance.
+On stage, a group of performers accompanied by the song, “A Path of Diligent Practice”, conveyed the spirit of the Jing Si Dharma lineage through their performance.
 The song’s lyrics were based on the Master’s Dharma lecture, and it was composed in conjunction with Tzu Chi’s 50th Anniversary.

 Following that was a recollection of Tzu Chi’s events in 2016 which showed volunteers around the world overcoming all challenges, as well as climbing mountains and crossing rivers to carry out relief work, provide medical care and education assistance, and so on.